-The circumstances of your motor vehicle collision are important, but your health should be your No. 1 priority after an accident.
+The circumstances of your motor vehicle collision are important, but your health should be your top priority after an auto accident.
 Knowing what injuries you have is the first step in establishing a treatment plan and starting the goal back to full health.

 It is extremely important that you receive treatment for all of your injuries.
 The following list is provided to make you aware of all potential injuries.
 Talk to your medical provider if you have any questions or concerns.